ZpRoc/GestureRecognition/README.md

 	Dx --> E3
 ```

+### 3-3 Running

+#### 3-3-1 Capture

+-   Make sure the computer is connected to the depth camera.
+-   Click `Grab` button, the images will be displayed in real time.

-#### 3-2-2 Write data
+#### 3-3-2 Write data

--   When the `Write` button is clicked, the folder will be created under the `Output` folder with the format of current time `yyyy-MM-dd HH-mm-ss` as the folder name.
+-   Click `Write` button, the folder will be created under the `Output` folder with the format of current time `yyyy-MM-dd HH-mm-ss` as the folder name.
 For example, creating a folder named `2019-01-10 10-40-54`.
 -   Further, in the `2019-01-10 10-40-54` folder, two folder named `Images` and `Labels` are created and a txt file named `Data` is generated.
     -   `Images`: The color image with the joint position of the body using square red dots.
     -   `Labels`: Txt and md files for each label.
     -   `Data.txt`: The information of the skeleton data.
 Normally, only the word `Skeleton data (X, Y, Z) * 25 points. `.
+-   Click `Grab` button to capture image, at the same time, write images and data.
+Which one of the `Grab` button and the `Write` button is pressed first, there is no requirement for use.

-#### 3-2-3 Labeling
+#### 3-3-3 Labeling

--   After writing the data, switch to interface 2, click the `Load Data` button, and select the `data.txt` file under the selected folder.
+-   After writing the data, stop `Grab` and `Write`, switch to interface 2, click the `Load Data` button, and select the `data.txt` file under the selected folder.
 -   In the interface ⑦, all the skeleton data lists under the selected folder are displayed.
 The small flag indicates that the data under the index is valid.
 -   Next, you need to select enough continuous data manually, or use the `Auto` button to let the program  select the data automatically.
 -   While you select the data, Interface ① will display the images, determine the current gesture manually based on the image information, and click the corresponding `1st button` in interface ⑩. after that, a sample will be automatically saved.

-#### 3-2-4 Display Sample
+#### 3-3-4 Display Sample

 -   Same as `labeling`, click the `Load Data` button, and select the `data.txt` file under the selected folder.
 -   Click the corresponding `2nd button` in interface ⑩, the program will automatically open the save path of the selected label's sample.
 -   Click the corresponding `3rd button` in interface ⑩, the program will automatically display the images of the selected sample in interface ①.

+#### 3-3-5 Test Sample

+-   Click the `Load` button in interface ⑤ and select the `.pb` model file to be tested.
+-   The first call to the model requires 3000ms to run, and the next run is less than 10ms.
+I do not know why.
+So when I load the model, I will call the model once to ensure that it will not time out when it is running automatically.
+-   Click the `Test` button in interface ⑤ and select a sample, then the result will be displayed in ②.

+#### 3-3-6 Auto Running

+-   Click the `Auto` button in interface ④, the program will automatically load the preset model, the model path can be modified by the `m_PB_URL` variable.
+-   Click `Grab` button.
+-   Start your performance.